Scurlock Foundation

 Overview

 Founded in April 1954 by Eddy C. Scurlock, his wife Elizabeth B. Scurlock, their daughter Laura L. Scurlock Blanton, and son-in-law Jack S. Blanton, the Scurlock Foundation is a private family foundation based in Houston, Texas.
-With assets of approximately $14 million and annual giving of $22.5 million in 2023 (reflecting a significant one-time distribution), the foundation continues the legacy of the Scurlock and Blanton families' philanthropic commitment to Houston and beyond.
-The foundation operates through board discretion, making grants to preselected organizations rather than accepting unsolicited applications.
+With assets of approximately $12.7 million and annual giving of approximately $2.5 million per recent 990-PF records, the foundation continues the legacy of the Scurlock and Blanton families' philanthropic commitment to Houston and beyond.
+The foundation operates through board discretion, making grants to preselected organisations rather than accepting unsolicited applications.
 The foundation has been particularly notable for its support of arts institutions, including major contributions to the Blanton Museum of Art at the University of Texas at Austin, which bears the family name.

 Funding Priorities

-The foundation does not operate formal grant programs with published guidelines.
-All grants are awarded at the discretion of the board of directors to preselected charitable organizations.
+The foundation does not operate formal grant programmes with published guidelines.
+All grants are awarded at the discretion of the board of directors to preselected charitable organisations.

 - Volume: 80 grants awarded in 2023; 12 grants in 2024